giantswarm/test-infra/docs/create-tekton-pipeline.md

 You can discover the upstream docs on Tekton pipelines here: https://tekton.dev/docs/pipelines/pipelines/

-And example pipeline can look like this:
+An example pipeline might look like this:

 ```yaml
 apiVersion: tekton.dev/v1beta1